Portuguese Way

 - Less massified: Compared to the French Way, it offers a quieter experience.

-Best time to make the Portuguese path
+Best time to walk the Portuguese Way

-Essential places on the Portuguese road
+Essentials places on the Portuguese route

 - Cathedral of Santa María de Tui: An impressive Romanesque-Gothic building of the twelfth century located at the top of the city.